The 15 Best Nevada Restaurants Outside Las Vegas

 How to book: Make a reservation online.

-Cablp is pronounced "ka-blip"—which stands for Criss Angel's Breakfast, Lunch & Pizza.
-The Vegas Strip performer (whose magic show runs at Planet Hollywood) took over Sugar's Home Plate in Overton a few months ago, turning the old sports bar into a fast-casual restaurant with some of the profits redirected into local charity initiatives.
-The pizzas, inspired by Angel's New York roots, are the biggest sellers, but the menu has a variety of diner-style comfort food, ranging from burgers, dogs, and shakes to fish n' chips, chicken parm, and a chicken fried steak that should be familiar to Sugar's regulars.
-A walk-up window handles most of the to-go orders and is especially convenient if you're just passing through town after a visit to the Lost City Museum dedicated to prehistoric archaeological sites in the area.
+Cablp is pronounced "ka-blip," which stands for Criss Angel's Breakfast, Lunch & Pizza.
+The Vegas Strip performer (who now has two magic shows at Planet Hollywood) took over Sugar's Home Plate in Overton last year, turning the old sports bar into a fast-casual restaurant with a share of the profits redirected into local charity initiatives.
+The pizzas, inspired by Angel's New York roots, are the biggest sellers, but the menu has a variety of diner-style comfort food, ranging from burgers, dogs, and shakes to Fish n' Chips, Chicken Parm, and a Chicken Fried Steak that should be familiar to Sugar's regulars.
+An espresso bar serves Angel's own Illusia brand of Central American coffee beans.
+Cablp also serves its own gourmet Italian Ice desserts with more than 100 flavors in production.
+A walk-up window handles most of the to-go orders and is especially convenient if you're just passing through town after a visit to the Lost City Museum, dedicated to prehistoric archaeological sites in the area.

-How to book: Orders are usually made in person.
+How to book: Orders are usually made in person, but online ordering for pickup is available.

 Cottonwood Station is the first and only restaurant in Blue Diamond, a historic but quiet mining community near Red Rock Canyon.
 It fits in seamlessly with the residential nature of the neighborhood, which does its best to not attract too many tourists.
 However, Blue Diamond's high elevation is a nice change of pace from Las Vegas, especially when enjoying the weather on Cottonwood Station's patio.
-Come by for coffee, pastries, and frittatas in the morning or paninis, pizzas, and a choice of wine or beer on tap in the afternoons and evening.
+Come by for coffee, pastries, and frittatas in the morning, or paninis, pizzas, and a choice of wine or beer on tap in the afternoons and evening.
+Happy hour runs Monday-Thursday 4-7 pm with discounts on appetizers and select drinks, including prosecco cocktails.

 How to book: Play it safe and call 702-875-4332 to book a reservation.